Lesléa Newman: Career

+In 1998, Newman was invited to be the keynote speaker for the University of Wyoming's Gay Awareness Week.
+She had intended to discuss the backlash to Heather Has Two Mommies.
+Two days before she was scheduled to speak, the president of the LGBT Student Organization called to tell her that fellow member Matthew Shepard had been attacked and was not found for 18 hours, at which point he was in a coma.
+He offered to let her cancel her appearance, but she felt it was important to come.
+Shepard, who was on the committee that selected her, died the morning of that Newman's appearance.
+Committee members had left an empty seat for him in the front row.
+In her remarks, she promised attendees that she would do all she could to keep his memory alive.
+Newman was deeply affected by his death and continues to open all lectures on LGBT rights within a dedication to him.
+She has written two books about Shepard: October Mourning: A Song for Matthew Shepard, a collection of 60 poems exploring his death and its impact, and Always Matt, a book-length poem for teens.
+She wrote Always Matt when asked by the Matthew Shepard Foundation to write something about Shepard's life for young readers.

+Newman has taught creative writing at several universities as well as private workshops.
+She is a faculty member of the School of Writing at Spalding University.
+Newman gives presentations at schools, libraries, and conferences on topics including Matthew Shepard, her experience as a lesbian Jew, gender stereotypes in children's literature, censorship of LGBT literature, and HIV/AIDS.

+She often incorporates Yiddish words and phrases into her work.
+She heard lots of Yinglish growing up in Brooklyn, particularly from her grandmothers, and says that she does her most authentic writing when she incorporates it.

 Selected publications

 Heather Has Two Mommies

 Heather Has Two Mommies, originally published in 1989 by Alyson Books and illustrated by Diana Souza, is about a young girl who has lesbian mothers.
 The book was republished by Candlewick Press in 2015.
 In 1990, many gay and lesbian couples and their children found the first reflections of their families in this picture book.

 However, Heather Has Two Mommies has faced a lot of controversy.
-The book has landed on the American Library Association's Top 100 Most Banned and Challenged Books between Between 1990 and 1999 (7), as well as between 2010 and 2019 (87).
+The book has landed on the American Library Association's Top 100 Most Banned and Challenged Books between 1990 and 1999 (7), as well as between 2010 and 2019 (87).

-In the late nineties, the Wichita Falls library district faced harsh backlash from library-card holders "petition[ed] the city to move controversial materials out of the municipal library's children's section."
+In the late Nineties, the Wichita Falls library district faced harsh backlash from library-card holders "petition[ed] the city to move controversial materials out of the municipal library's children's section."
 Questionable material included Heather Has Two Mommies and Daddy's Roommate by Michael Willhoite.
 In 2000, a federal judge ruled that the petition was unconstitutional.

 Despite controversy, the book received a favorable review from School Library Journal and has received the following accolades: